gschool-blue-ocean/instructor-hub-2/README.md

 Soak testing is used to test the system's performance over an extended period of time.
 Example can be found in the root directory.
 ```

+## E2E Testing with Selenium

+_Installation:_
+Install Selenium by running npm install -selenium in your terminal.
+Install log4js by running npm install -log4js in your terminal.

+_Run Test_
+From your test root directory, type npm run "test file"